-I am a second year PhD student in the Astronomy and Astrophysics group at the University of Warwick.
+I am a third year PhD student in the Astronomy and Astrophysics group at the University of Warwick.
 My supervisor is Danny SteeghsLink opens in a new window, and I work as part of the GOTOLink opens in a new window team, searching for optical counterparts to gravitational wave-driven merger events.
-A key focus of my work is developing high performance deep learning classification algorithms for finding transient candidates in GOTO data, and leveraging the GOTO discovery stream to find and characterise unique and interesting astrophysical transients.
+A key focus of my work is developing high performance deep learning classification algorithms for finding transient candidates in GOTO data, and leveraging the GOTO discovery stream to find and characterise fast and faint astrophysical transients.

 Transient-optimised real-bogus classification with Bayesian Convolutional Neural Networks -- sifting the GOTO candidate streamLink opens in a new window (Killestein et al., 2021 -- accepted for publication in MNRAS)

-For a complete record of all papers I've contributed, see this curated ADSLink opens in a new window library.
+For a complete record of all papers I've contributed to, please see this curated ADSLink opens in a new window library.

 NAM 2023 Gravitational Waves key session [contributed talk]

 NAM 2022 Massive Stars session [talk]

 RAS SDM Machine Learning and Artificial Intelligence Applied to Astronomy 2 [talk]

 - Detection and characterisation of astrophysical transients